-It’s Meteors – Not an Asteroid to Comet
+It’s a Meteor – Not an Asteroid to Comet

-It may be self-explanatory, as it is literally in the name of the shower, but the “shooting star” you see in the skies are actually meteors.
+It may be self-explanatory, as it is literally in the name of the shower, but the “shooting stars” you see in the skies are actually meteors.

-The terminology of these space objects matter, as a meteorite would have impacts to land, while a meteor does not.
+The terminology of these space objects matter, as a meteorite would have impacts on land while a meteor does not.